junxit/us-congress-bills-110/metadata.md

 - 2008-09-22 — Introduced in House
 - 2008-09-22 — Introduced in House
 - 2008-09-22 — Referred to the House Committee on Natural Resources.
+- 2008-09-29 — Committee on Natural Resources discharged.
+- 2008-09-29 — Committee on Natural Resources discharged.
+- 2008-09-29 — Considered by unanimous consent. (consideration: CR H10615)
+- 2008-09-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-29 — Mr. Rahall asked unanimous consent to discharge from committee and consider.
+- 2008-09-29 — On agreeing to the resolution Agreed to without objection. (text: CR H10615)
+- 2008-09-29 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H10615)